-I had come across the information somewhere during my forever reading sessions that there is a danish port in southern India named Tranquebar.
-I am very fond of ancient stories and historical influences so I was certain that one day definitely I will walk down the roads where Danish Navy had walked in.
+I had come across the information somewhere during my forever reading sessions that there is a danish port town as well one giant fort in southern India named Tranquebar.
+I felt intrigued because I am very fond of ancient stories and historical influences so I was certain that one day definitely I will walk down the roads where Danish Navy had walked in.
 While we were planning for our Christmas special trip in Pondicherry ,I had done my research to visit my dreamland for a day.

 The port town of Trankebar which in Danish meant ocean currents, then It was Tranquebar and now it is named as Tharangambadi - the place of the musical waves.
 The town is located in Tamilnadu which is well connected by roadways from Chennai, Karaikal and Pondicherry.
 We had booked one car with the help of our hotel in Pondicherry and we went there for a day trip on 24th December,2018.